edgedb/edgedb/README.md

 cloud hosting platform.
 The goal is to rethink every aspect of how developers model, migrate, manage, and query their database.

-Here's a taste-test of EdgeDB's next-level DX: you can install our CLI, spin up an instance, and open an interactive EdgeQL shell with just three commands.
+Here's a taste-test of EdgeDB's next-level developer experience: you can install our CLI, spin up an instance, and open an interactive EdgeQL shell with just three commands.

 ```
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.edgedb.com | sh